-Founded in 1958 by Rabbi Jacob Segal and other leaders in the Detroit Jewish community, Hillel Day School began with a handful of students and their parents who were pioneers in the Conservative day school movement.
-The group worked tirelessly to turn their dream into a reality … and a wonderful tradition began.
+Founded in 1958 by Rabbi Jacob Segal z"l and other leaders in the Detroit Jewish community, Hillel Day School began with a handful of students and their parents who were pioneers in the Conservative day school movement.
+The group worked tirelessly to turn their dream of a Jewish day school into a reality, and a wonderful legacy began.
 Today, Hillel is a thriving educational institution located in Farmington Hills, Michigan

-with hundreds of students from pre-school through eighth grade.
+with 585 students from pre-school through eighth grade, and more than 1,700 alumni.
 The school welcomes Jewish children from all Jewish affiliations.

-In 2006, the school completed a $4.5 million expansion with the construction of a regulation size gym, theater, dressing room, lobby, and accounting and Development offices.
-This construction project directly addresses our continued commitment to educating the whole child, as well as our commitment to the future.
+In 2006, the school completed a $4.5 million expansion with the construction of a regulation size gym, theater, dressing room, lobby, and accounting and Advancement offices.
+This construction project directly addressed our continued commitment to educating the whole child, as well as our commitment to the future.
 In 2012, through a generous grant, Hillel fully integrated technology into its educational program, including 1:1 technology

 for fifth through eighth graders.

 In the fall of 2008, reflecting the changing nature of North American Jewry, the Board of Trustees voted to operate Hillel as a community Jewish day school.
 Following that vote, the Board approved a revised mission statement and reaffirmed Hillel Day School’s core Jewish values.
 Hillel continues to thrive.
-We are truly the only Jewish Day School in this region, and one of the few in the nation, committed to preserving our Jewish community through a rich and meaningful Jewish education while embracing an authentic and vigorous general education for the 21st century.
-We create a sense of community in our school which extends to the home, synagogue and the world around us.
+We are truly the only Jewish Day School in this region, and one of the few in the nation, committed to preserving Jewish peoplehood through a rich and meaningful Jewish education while embracing an authentic and vigorous general education for the modern age.
+We create a sense of community in our school that extends to the home, synagogue and the world around us.

 In response to the changing demographic needs of our community, the Board of Trustees approved expanding the scope of Hillel’s educational program to include an early childhood center.
 In the fall of 2010, Hillel’s state-of-the-art early childhood center

-Two major gifts in 2015 are facilitating the completion of Hillel's top-to-bottom renovation.
-Once completed, all educational wings will reflect the school's mission to deliver an inspiring curriculum to 21st-century students in an environment where they can master skills in creativity, collaboration, communication and critical thinking, relevant skills that will help them succeed in the world they are inheriting.
-The gifts follow an initial gift in 2014 for the first phase of Hillel's renovation, which included an Innovation Hub
+Two major gifts in 2015 facilitated the completion of Hillel's top-to-bottom renovation.
+All educational learning communities now reflect the school's mission to deliver an inspiring, modern curriculum to students in an environment where they can master skills in creativity, collaboration, communication and critical thinking, relevant skills that will help them succeed in the world they are inheriting.
+The gifts followed an initial gift in 2014 for the first phase of Hillel's renovation, which included an Innovation Hub